You are here

 NYS Capital Region I-Corp Site Program

 New York's Capital Region I-Corps Site program is for undergraduate students, graduate students, faculty, and staff from capital region colleges and universities.
 Teams start with research-based concepts and use interviews with potential customers and the business model canvas to understand the potential of launching a startup.
-Site team ideas or projects can originate from student work, research (funded or unfunded), institutional, or industrial projects.
-The topical focus of a project can be (but not limited to) medical devices, mobile applications, software, physical products, internet of things, social startups, hardware, wearables, etc. We provide infrastructure, advice, resources, networking opportunities, training and modest funding (up to $3,000 per team) to enable groups to transition their work into the marketplace or into becoming I-Corps Team applicants.
+Site team ideas or projects can originate from research (funded or unfunded), institutional or industrial projects as well as STEM-based student work.
+The topical focus of a project can be (but not limited to) medical devices, new materials, software, physical products, internet of things, hardware, wearables, etc. We provide infrastructure, guidance, resources, networking opportunities, training and modest funding (up to $3,000 per team) to enable groups to transition their work into the marketplace or into becoming I-Corps Team applicants.

 Upon completion of the I-Corps Site program, participants are eligible to apply for the NSF I Corps Team program (an intensive 6-week NSF training with the opportunity to be awarded a $50,000 grant) as well as many other funding opportunities.